clementw168/clementw168/README.md

 ![Automatants banner](assets/banners/automatants-banner.jfif)

 [Automatants](https://automatants.cs-campus.fr/) is the AI student organization of CentraleSupélec.
 It promotes Machine learning at CentraleSupélec, gathering skills and sharing knowledge through courses, events, competitions, and projects.
+While I was in my 3rd year, I joined this association out of curiosity and I was the President of it in my 4th year.

 <details>
 <summary><h5> President of the association </h5></summary>